nanlovescan/nansheng.github.io/_pages/about.md

 <!-- hybrid quantum-classical theories and methods, including quantum many-body physics, quantum computation and simulation, and scientific computing.
 Please see the [Research](/research) page for details. -->

 # Recent news
+- I have been admitted to PhD programs in Computational and Mathematical Engineering at the Stanford University and Applied Mathematicas at the University of California, Berkeley starting this fall (02/24/23)!
 - The paper [Quantum Simulations of Fermionic Hamiltonians with Efficient Encoding and Ansatz Schemes](https://pubs.acs.org/doi/10.1021/acs.jctc.2c01119) has been published by Journal of Chemical Theory and Computation (2/15/23)!
 In this work we propose a computational protocol for quantum simulations of Fermionic Hamiltonians on a quantum computer.
 - The paper [Low Rank Green's Function Representations Applied to Dynamical Mean-Field Theory](https://arxiv.org/abs/2301.07764) has been posted to the Arxiv (01/18/23)!
 In this work we show that via a low rank decomposition, only 20-30 Matsubara frequency nodes are necessary for the Dyson equation solver of the dynamical mean-field theory, compared to 2000 which is typically used.
 Thanks to all of my collaborators at the Flatiron Institute, Simons Foundation!
 - The paper [Quantum Simulations of Fermionic Hamiltonians with Efficient Encoding and Ansatz Schemes](https://arxiv.org/abs/2212.01912) has been posted to the Arxiv (12/04/22)!
 Focusing on quantum simulations of Fermionic Hamiltonians on a quantum computer, we show a substantial improvement in the scaling of circuit gate counts and a decrease in the number of required variational parameters.